ByThePowerOfScience/Blog/OOP_is_just_spicy_FP.md

 &nbsp;

-You also have a ton of design patterns laid on top of that, like the "actor model", where each object has a "job" and you solely hand off tasks between those "workers".
-That's something I originally conflated with OOP as a whole, but after debating my theories with someone else, I realized that it's largely built on top of OOP and doesn't constitute it.
+You also have a ton of design patterns laid on top of that, like the "actor model", where each object "does something" and you solely hand off tasks between those "actors".
+That's something I originally conflated with OOP as a whole, but after debating my theories with someone else, I found that it's largely built _on top of_ OOP and doesn't actually _constitute_ it.

 &nbsp;